The Chaocipher Clearing

 In February 2019, a challenge was uploaded to the Tapatalk Crypto

-seven (7) was indeed the theorectical minimum distance.
-At the
+seven (7) was indeed the theoretical minimum distance.
+At

 time, no one took up the challenge.

 I recently decided to "bite the bullet", and succeeded in proving the

 presents a weekly challenge to be solved in the Perl/Raku programming

 language.
 Weekly challenge #25, posted on 8 September 2019,